prendradjaja/toc-tracker/README.md

 ```

 For auth, create an app in the [Facebook developer console][facebook-dev] and then set your app id and app secret via

+Differences from local development: You need to add the redirect URL (and maybe the domain).
+(And make sure to visit via HTTPS)
 ```
 heroku config:set FACEBOOK_CLIENT_ID=youridhere
 heroku config:set FACEBOOK_CLIENT_SECRET=yoursecrethere